UN Security Council For First Time Demands Gaza Ceasefire As US Abstains

 Unlike Friday's text, the call for a ceasefire in the new resolution is not directly linked to ongoing talks, led by Qatar with support from the United States and Egypt, to halt fighting in return for Hamas releasing hostages.

-Israel has criticized the Security Council for previous resolutions that have not specifically condemned Hamas.
+Israel has criticised the Security Council for previous resolutions that have not specifically condemned Hamas.

-The October 7 attack by the Palestinian Hamas group on Israel resulted in the deaths of about 1,160 people, mostly civilians.

-The Hamas also seized 250 hostages, of whom Israel believes around 130 remain in Gaza, including 33 presumed dead.

-Israel's military campaign in response to eliminate Hamas has killed more than 32,000 people, mostly women and children, according to the health ministry in the Hamas-run territory.

-The Security Council has been divided over the Israel-Hamas war since the October 7 attacks, only approving two of eight resolutions, which both mainly dealt with humanitarian aid.
+The Security Council has been divided over the Hamas-Israel war since the October 7 attacks, only approving two of eight resolutions, which both mainly dealt with humanitarian aid.

 Legal Disclaimer: